SimonXIX/rpm_website/cpm_website/content/about.md

 menu: "main"
 ---

-Cinema Per Minute is film reviews as long as the film itself.
+Reviews Per Minute is film reviews as long as the films themselves.
 Each review has a word count that corresponds to the length of the film in minutes (as recorded on [Letterboxd](https://letterboxd.com/)).
 The longer the film, the longer the review.

-Cinema Per Minute is a project by [Simon Bowie](https://simonxix.com) who is a culture writer, film critic, open source systems developer, open licensing advocate, critical librarian, photographer, and podcaster.
+Reviews Per Minute is a project by [Simon Bowie](https://simonxix.com) who is a culture writer, film critic, open source systems developer, open licensing advocate, critical librarian, photographer, and podcaster.

 This site is built using the [Hugo](https://gohugo.io/) static site generator and the theme [Yinyang](https://github.com/joway/hugo-theme-yinyang) by [Joway Wang](https://joway.io/) licensed under the [MIT License](https://opensource.org/licenses/MIT).